waltont8/AdventOfCode2020/README.md

 ## Day 7: Handy Haversacks
 Tried to keep with the spirit of things and get the answers fast.
 I stripped out all punctuation, whitespaces and the letter s then split each line on "contain" and turned it into a tuple.
 This gave me an array of (colour, contents) which I search with isInfixOf.
 Very easy for part 1, unsurprisingly part 2 made a bit of a mess but it gets the answer...

+## Day 8: Handheld Halting
+Flashbacks to intcode from last year.
+Happy enough with part 1.
+Part 2 is very inefficient.
+You could probably build a graph from the program, identify the loops in part 1 and then break out directly but that would have taken too long to figure out.
+Just bruteforce the answer, it takes microseconds.